Holiday events are supposed to be fun. But for kids with

 social skills issues, these events can pose challenges and create stress.
 Use these eight simple tips to help your child successfully navigate this very social season.

 The more you practice, the easier it will be for your child to call up the right words.
 It doesn’t have to be a lot: “Hi, it’s nice to see you!” and “Thanks for having me — I had a good time” will usually do it.
 Remind your child to look people in the eye, and that when people extend their arm it means they want to shake hands.

 2. Tell your child what to expect.

 Let your child know how the day will unfold.
 (If you’re not sure, ask your hosts in advance.)
 You might say something like, “When we get there, the kids will be watching football or playing downstairs.
 After an hour, we’ll have dinner.
 The kids will sit at their own table.
 Then it’s dessert, and then we’ll go home.”
-Your child may feel more relaxed if he knows what’s going to happen next.
+Your child may feel more relaxed knowing what’s going to happen next.
 You can also brainstorm ways to handle certain situations.

 3. Script some conversation starters.